-- (1) The following members are ex officio members of a hospital clinical council: - (a) the general manager (however called) of the hospital or hospitals (who shall be the Chairperson); - (b) the executive medical director (however called) for the hospital or hospitals; - (c) the director of nursing and midwifery for the hospital or hospitals; - (d) the lead allied health manager (however called) for the hospital or hospitals; - (e) the principal financial officer (however called) for the hospital or hospitals. - (2) The following senior clinical staff of the hospital may be appointed as members of a hospital clinical council, provided that at least one person from each category is appointed: - (a) as applicable, clinical divisional heads and program managers ex officio (however called) for the hospital; - (b) the chair of the relevant medical staff council or councils ex officio as a representative of the medical staff council; - (c) such other clinical staff as the Chief Executive determines to enable the council to effectively undertake its functions having regard to the range, size, specialties and services provided by the hospital.
+- (1) The following members are ex officio members of a Hospital Clinical Council: - (a) the general manager (however called) of the hospital or hospitals (who shall be the Chairperson); - (b) the executive medical director (however called) for the hospital or hospitals; - (c) the director of nursing and midwifery for the hospital or hospitals; - (d) the lead allied health manager (however called) for the hospital or hospitals; - (e) the principal financial officer (however called) for the hospital or hospitals. - (2) The following senior clinical staff of the hospital may be appointed as members of a Hospital Clinical Council, provided that at least one person from each category is appointed: - (a) as applicable, clinical divisional heads and program managers ex officio (however called) for the hospital; - (b) the chair of the relevant Medical Staff Council or Councils ex officio as a representative of the Medical Staff Council; - (c) such other clinical staff as the Chief Executive determines to enable the council to effectively undertake its functions having regard to the range, size, specialities and services provided by the hospital.

-- (3) Where a joint hospital clinical council is established under clause 35(2), the council must include at least one senior clinical staff member (from either medicine, nursing or allied health) from each public hospital covered by the joint council. - (4) The Chief Executive must also appoint to each hospital clinical council (including a joint hospital council) one of each of the following categories of clinician from staff who work in the hospital or hospitals covered by the council: - (a) a medical practitioner; - (b) a nurse (who may be either a registered nurse, a registered midwife, an enrolled nurse or an assistant in nursing); and - (c) an allied health professional. - (5) Members appointed under clause 36(4) are to be selected in accordance with local procedures approved by the Board.
-Such procedures should include communication to staff about the council, its functions and the role of the staff member positions and provision for clinical staff interested in being appointed to the council to nominate to the Chief Executive. - (6) Each hospital clinical council is to consist of a minimum of 11 members. - (7) The hospital clinical council may elect a clinical co-chairperson for a hospital clinical who will be the presiding officer in the absence of the chairperson, and: - (a) Such elections are to be held at an ordinary meeting of a council once each calendar year. - (b) A clinical co-chair is to hold office until vacation of the office or until the next election, whichever occurs first. - (c) A clinical co-chair shall be eligible for re-election provided that no more than three (3) consecutive terms are served, unless these are special circumstances and further consecutive term has been approved by the Board. - (8) Where a member of the hospital clinical council is unable to attend a particular meeting of the council, that member may nominate an alternate member to attend in their place. - (9) Subject to Clause (10), the term of hospital clinical council members is as follows: - (a) For persons appointed ex officio under Clause 36(1) or (2), for the term they hold that office. - (b) For persons appointed under Clause 36(2)(c) or 36(4) for the term appointed by the Chief Executive. - (10) A member of a hospital clinical council ceases to be a member if: - (a) he or she ceases to be a member of the clinical staff working at the hospital; and - (b) he or she is removed in accordance with any appropriate governance policy issued by the Ministry.
+- (3) Where a Joint Hospital Clinical Council is established under clause 35(2), the Council must include at least one senior clinical staff member (from either medicine, nursing or allied health) from each public hospital covered by the joint council. - (4) The Chief Executive must also appoint to each Hospital Clinical Council (including a Joint Hospital Clinical Council) one of each of the following categories of clinician from staff who work in the hospital or hospitals covered by the Council: - (a) a medical practitioner; - (b) a nurse (who may be either a registered nurse, a registered midwife, an enrolled nurse or an assistant in nursing); and - (c) an allied health professional. - (5) Members appointed under clause 36(4) are to be selected in accordance with local procedures approved by the Board.
+Such procedures should include communication to staff about the council, its functions and the role of the staff member positions and provision for clinical staff interested in being appointed to the council to nominate to the Chief Executive. - (6) Each Hospital Clinical Council is to consist of a minimum of 11 members. - (7) The Hospital Clinical Council may elect a clinical co-chairperson for a Hospital Clinical Council who will be the presiding officer in the absence of the chairperson, and: - (a) Such elections are to be held at an ordinary meeting of a Council once each calendar year. - (b) A clinical co-chair is to hold office until vacation of the office or until the next election, whichever occurs first. - (c) A clinical co-chair shall be eligible for re-election provided that no more than three (3) consecutive terms are served, unless these are special circumstances and further consecutive term has been approved by the Board. - (8) Where a member of the Hospital Clinical Council is unable to attend a particular meeting of the council, that member may nominate an alternate member to attend in their place. - (9) Subject to Clause (10), the term of Hospital Clinical Council members is as follows: - (a) For persons appointed ex officio under Clause 36(1) or (2), for the term they hold that office. - (b) For persons appointed under Clause 36(2)(c) or 36(4) for the term appointed by the Chief Executive. - (10) A member of a Hospital Clinical Council ceases to be a member if: - (a) he or she ceases to be a member of the clinical staff working at the hospital; and - (b) he or she is removed in accordance with any appropriate governance policy issued by the Ministry.